jklepsercyber/defender-detectionhistory-parser/README.md

 - Immediately following the file header and before the first mention of "Magic Version", the GUID of the file is given in Big-Endian(?) representation, capped off by a b'24' at the end, signaling the end of the GUID and beginning of the DetectionHistory data.

 - ThreatTrackingStartTime and all other timestamps are in FILETIME structure (UTC)

+- Most hex numbers in this file are stored with a swapped endianness.